About Palm Springs

 The secret’s out….Palm Springs is back in all her colorful, diverse glory.

 It could be the surge of super hip (and becoming super large) events like the Palm Springs International Film Festival, Modernism Week, and Coachella and Stagecoach Music Festivals.
-Or the openings of incredibly unique museums such as the Architecture and Design Center in downtown Palm Springs, or nearby Sunnylands, with an public garden and walking paths inspired by Vincent Van Gogh’s paintings.
+Or the openings of incredibly unique museums such as the Architecture and Design Center in downtown Palm Springs.

-But frantic and hurried it is not.
-The pace is relaxed, the colors are saturated by the warm desert light, and the living is easy.
+But frantic and hurried we are not.
+This is a place to relax.
+The colors are saturated by the warm desert light, and the living is easy.
 Nestled at the base of the majestic San Jacinto Mountains, the City of Palm Springs is the ancestral home of the Agua Caliente Band of Cahuilla Indians.
 The streets, lined with palm trees, are perfect for exploring boutique shops, art galleries and museums while soaking up the warm sunshine.

 Palm Springs, California lies on the western edge of the Coachella Valley, within the Colorado Desert.
-Located approximately 110 miles southeast of Los Angeles and 140 miles northeast of San Diego, it's an easy two hour drive by freeway.
-The permanent year-round Palm Springs population is 45,000, and doubles during the winter season.
-To the east of Palm Springs, are several other desert cities including Cathedral City, Rancho Mirage, Desert Hot Springs, Palm Desert, Indian Wells, La Quinta, and Indio.
+Located approximately 110 miles southeast of Los Angeles and 140 miles northeast of San Diego, it's an easy two hour drive.
+The permanent year-round population is about 45,000, and doubles during the winter season.

 Climate and Geography